UW-UPL/Git-Tutorial/highlevel-git/README.md

 * Git is the actual version control software
 * GitHub is a website/hosting service for Git repositories

 So if my team and I are writing code together, we would all "commit" our changes locally and "push" those changes to GitHub.
 With the project being hosted on GitHub, developers are free to download, or "clone", their projects on whatever computer they want.
-You can think of GitHub like Google Drive for saving different iterations code.
+You can think of GitHub like Google Drive for remotely saving different iterations of code.

 ## Core git Concepts
 In order to understand how to use git, you need to know a few definitions.